 Accelerate your career in education with the only 4+1 Early Childhood Education + M.Ed.
 Reading program in northwestern Pennsylvania.
 You’ll earn both your bachelor’s and master’s degree in just five years when you enroll in PennWest Edinboro’s five-year program in Early Childhood Education and M.Ed.
 Reading.

-Teacher education is a hallmark of Edinboro University.
+Teacher education is a hallmark of PennWest Edinboro.
 When you enroll in this unique 4+1 program, you not only receive the highest quality of education, but also enjoy all the benefits of our CAEP-accredited program.

 You can start in the Early Childhood Education program and apply for entrance to the 4+1 program at any time.
 Officially enroll in graduate school after you’ve attained 75 credit hours and a 3.0 GPA.

 Our team of highly qualified teachers, all who hold doctoral degrees in Reading and Literacy, will become your mentors and guides.
 And if you like, you can opt for a minor in Dyslexia Intervention, which provides you with additional skills that are in high demand in today’s educational job market.